RobG66/Gamelist-Manager/README.md

 ![gamelistmanager](https://github.com/RobG66/Gamelist-Manager/assets/91415974/42f6a366-00f5-4f1f-bb43-76816006d47b)

+December 6th, 2024
+ Version 7.3b is release.... and it was a lot of work.
+The media management tool alone was a frustration over many months.
+I don't have everything there I would like, but it can still do a lot to make lives easier for managing this stuff.
+I also had to slow down since I've been getting painful tendonitis in my hands from too much keyboard work (getting old!).

 December 3rd, 2024
  I've been spending a lot of time working on media management and adding a tool to do various media related tasks (add/cleanup/etc).
 I didn't think it would take as long as it did, but it is getting close.
 Some more bug fixes coming too, but nothing urgent or I would have released something much sooner.